DeimosMH/CodeTasks/Notes/notes_C#.md

 The `Remove()` method works like the `Substring()` method, except that it deletes the specified characters in the string.
 The `Replace()` method swaps all instances of a string with a new string.

+Given the method signature, `void Print(string name, string number = "", bool member = false)`, correctly uses named and optional arguments: `Print("Tony", member: true);`

+Given the following method signature, `void SetHealth(string health)`, why don't operations inside the method affect the original input string health?
+Strings can't be altered once assigned, they can only be overwritten with a new value.

+What is the purpose of defining an optional parameter in a method?
+To simplify the required parameters when a parameter isn't significant to the result.

+testing could be divided into the following subcategories:
+- Functional testing: - Unit testing - Integration testing - System testing - Acceptance testing
+- Nonfunctional testing: - Security testing - Performance testing - Usability testing - Compatibility testing

+What is code debugging?
+A process to isolate and fix issues in code logic.

+"In C#, errors in the program at runtime are propagated through the program by using a mechanism called exceptions.
+Exceptions are thrown by code that encounters an error and caught by code that can correct the error.
+Exceptions can be thrown by the .NET runtime or by code in a program.
+Exceptions are represented by classes derived from Exception.
+Each class identifies the type of exception and contains properties that have details about the exception."

+The type of exception determines the information it contains.

 ```c#
 Array.Resize(ref pallets, 6);